Home - Bookapy Book Preview

 “I could have you held and interrogated.”

-“You could try, though I rather doubt you’ll like what the Baron Silvus might say about that.”
+“You could try, though I doubt you’ll like what the Baron Silvus might say about that.”

 “Are you threatening me, spy?” he sneered.

 “No, just warning you.
-If I were threatening you, my reply would have been rather different.”
+If I were threatening you, my reply would have differed.”

 “Tarkal, I’ve warned you before about threatening my customers,” Hersey spoke, drawing a stout cudgel from under the bar counter.